 The typical SOHO network has evolved to include IoT devices and fiber optic devices like the optical network terminal (ONT) so expect to see more of this in the new A+ 220-1101 exam objectives too.

 Expect the standard 802.11 based protocols to be expanded to include 802.11ax i.e. WiFi 6.

 You can also expect deeper coverage of network configuration protocols like DNS and DHCP.

 Main Domain 3.0 Hardware

 The fastest RAM that is widely available is DDR4.
 We believe that when the 220-1101 test is available there will be a new DDR choice.
 DDR5 will effectively double today’s best DDR4, at a price, of course.
-Provided CompTIA squeezes this in time, it should be on the new exam.

 Main domain 4.0 Virtualization and Cloud Computing

-We also expect client-side virtualization to be included in the A plus 220-1101.
+Expect client-side virtualization to be included in the A plus 220-1101.
 Virtual Machines (VM) are useful in testing and development.
 The concept of a sandbox creates an environment where there is no interaction with the host.

 Main Domain 5.0 Hardware and Network Troubleshooting